mdb1710/spendful-server/README.md

 Allows user to make changes to a category based on id provided

 ##### `delete /api/categories/id`
-Allows user to delete a catgory based on id provided
+Allows user to delete a category based on id provided

 ### Expense Endpoints